 This is an article I wrote before the referendum.
 It was originally published in ARA.

 Julian Assange has suddenly taken an interest in Catalonia.
 The Catalan Twitter community is active and close knit, and we all noticed his presence right away.
 Nobody had an explanation.
-He’d never expressed interest before, has no known family or friends in the area.
-But if a guy accused of rape and suspected of throwing an election but who also happens to be a world-famous transparency advocate with 350,000 followers on Twitter starts championing the right to self-determination and saying that Catalonia is the most important issue facing the west, how should you react?
+He’d never expressed interest publicly before, has no known family or friends in the area.
+But if a guy accused of sexual assault and suspected of throwing an election but who also happens to be a world-famous transparency advocate with 350,000 followers on Twitter starts championing the right to self-determination and saying that Catalonia is the most important issue facing the west, how should you react?

 I think it was his tweeting in Catalan that got the most attention here.
 Catalonia’s thirst for recognition begins with language, a key, central, beloved part of the culture.
 The Catalan language is spoken at all but the most unionist events, including theater, political rallies, school performances, book presentations, PTA meetings, choir practice and more.
 At private social events, there is a constant mix of Catalan and Spanish, the proportions of which depend on the mix of speakers present.
 Practically everyone understands both but chooses to use each one based on their own preferences, or that of the people with whom they are interacting.
 In thirty years, I don’t think I’ve ever witnessed an argument about language choice.
 Most people are extremely accommodating—almost always toward Spanish, occasionally toward Catalan—though they sometimes complain afterward in private.
 Still, Catalan remains a social elevator and since it is the vehicular language (in theory anyway) in all public schooling, it is a tool for social cohesion and for that favorite Catalan concept of convivència (getting along together).